WILLIAMSTAMP/Open-AI-Voice-Assistant/README.md

 \```
 node server

-NOTE: you will get this error when running server before you register a user.
+NOTE: You will get this error below when running server.
+This is due to a misconfiguration in session handling, leading to an attempt to access an undefined or null session when there is no user loggen in.

 (base) PS C:\Users\user\Desktop\Open-AI-Voice-Assistant\Server> node server Bot data preloaded successfully